jolynch/website/content/drafts/there_has_been_inflation.md

 {{< /highlight >}}

-Let's focus in on the last two decades, where CPI has inflated by around 2.3% and median full-time wages have increased by around 2.68%.
+Let's focus in on the last two decades, where CPI has inflated by around 2.3% and median household income have increased by around 2.4%.
 How do these average rates compare to prices at the tail of the distribution?

 ### Desirable Art